wkurzius/textbook-notes/envision-algebra-2/6-1-key-features-of-exponential-functions.md

 1. If $b>1$, the graph increases with the end behavior mentioned above only applying to the negative side of the $x$-axis.
 2. If $0<b<1$ then the graph decreases and the end behavior applies only to the positive side of the $x$-axis.

 All other cases you should check out on your own.
-You will likely end up having more questions about how this all works (like how the hell does $2^\pi$ work?), and I'll the do the best I can to answer them in person, but those questions are beyond what I want to do here.
+You will likely end up having more questions about how this all works (like how the hell does $2^\sqrt2$ work?), and I'll the do the best I can to answer them in person, but those questions are beyond what I want to do here.

-So, bases greater than $1$ are an increase, or **exponential growth** and between $0$ and $1$ is decreasing, or **exponential decay**.
+So, bases greater than $1$ produce an increasing function and referred to as **exponential growth**.
+Between $0$ and $1$ is a decreasing function, or **exponential decay**.
 After the base is settled, transformations can be applied and they work like they always have.
 Of particular note is your vertical transformation, or $a$ in ${f(x)=a\cdot b^x}$.
 This is typically your initial value as that gets all the multplication from the exponential part of the function.
 Absent any translations, this will also be your $y$-intercept.

 > ![Graphs of exponentials](./img/6-1-abx.png)
 >